-While other sectors have struggled this year, several names in the esports industry enjoyed improvements to their value, and are positioned to continue their upward trend into 2020.
+While other sectors have struggled in 2020, many names in the gaming industry enjoyed improvements to their value, and seem positioned to continue trending upward into 2021.

-Here the Investing News Network has gathered some of the top-performing stocks of 2019 in the gaming space.
-All companies are US-listed constituents of the Evolve E-Gaming Index ETF (TSX:HERO), and all had market caps between US$800 million and US$50 billion as of December 23, 2019.
-Numbers and figures were current at the time, with data taken from Google Finance.
+Here the Investing News Network has gathered the three top NASDAQ gaming stocks of 2020 by share price performance.
+All are US-listed constituents of the Evolve E-Gaming Index ETF (TSX:HERO); numbers and figures were current as of December 9, 2020, with data taken from Google Finance.

 Don’t forget to follow us @INN_Technology for real-time news updates!